willvieira/talkTemplate/README.md

 ## Setup

-First click on the [Use this template](https://github.com/willvieira/talkTemplate/generate) button to fork this repository, and check the option `Include all branches`.
+First click on the [Use this template](https://github.com/willvieira/talkTemplate/generate) button to fork this repository.

 After cloning the forked repository to your local computer, it is recomended to install all (R packages 📦) dependencies: